Leeds railway station: Future

-Leeds station is the second-busiest outside London in the United Kingdom, and passenger numbers are expected to increase by 63% between 2014 and 2029, meaning further expansion is necessary.
-Future expansion involved linking the station to the proposed High Speed 2 network; however, the northern leg of was cancelled in 2021.
+Leeds station is the third-busiest outside London in the United Kingdom, and passenger numbers are expected to increase by 63% between 2014 and 2029, meaning further expansion is necessary.
+Future expansion involved linking the station to the proposed High Speed 2 network; however, the northern leg of the network was cancelled in 2023.

 Future remodelling

 In October 2017, it was proposed that the station could be remodelled for the HS2 scheme.
 It included new platforms on the north side of Leeds, with HS2 services running into the existing east–west platforms, and new terminal platforms allowing links to 'Northern Powerhouse Rail'.
 In November 2017, details were released about how the station might look.

 Expansion

 Plans are being drawn up to expand the station's capacity.
 New lines and platforms would be built alongside platform one, in the Riverside car park on the site of the original Wellington station, to cater for predicted growth.

 West Yorkshire Metro have announced plans to replace platform 1 with three separate platforms using the car park next to it.
-This would increase platform numbers from 17 to 20.
+This would increase platform numbers from 18 to 20.